openstreams/wflow/doc/wflow_sbm.rst

 Limitations
 ~~~~~~~~~~~

-The wflow\_sbm concept has been developed steep catchments and relatively thin soils.
-In addition, the numerical
-solution of the soil water flow is a simple explicit scheme and the lateral groundwater flow follows topography rather than true
-hydraulic head.
-Although the waterdem=1 option forces the model to recalculate the flow direction each timestep -- thus giving
+The wflow\_sbm concept uses the kinematic wave approach for channel, overland and lateral subsurface flow, assuming that the
+topography controls water flow mostly.
+This assumption holds for steep terrain, but in less steep terrain the hydraulic gradient
+is likely not equal to the surface slope (subsurface flow), or pressure differences and inertial momentum cannot be neglected (channel and overland flow).
+In addition, while the kinemative wave equations are solved with a nonlinear scheme using Newton's method (Chow, 1988), other model
-a more realistic groundwater flow -- the following limitation apply:
+equations are solved through a simple explicit scheme.
+In summary the following limitations apply:

-+ Results for deep soils > 2m may be unrealistic (also due to the simple representation of the unsaturated zone)
++ Channel flow, and to a lesser degree overland flow, may be unrealistic in terrain that is not steep,
+  and where pressure forces and inertial momentum are important

-+ The lateral movement of groundwater may be very wrong in terrain that is not steep (use the waterdem=1 option)
++ The lateral movement of subsurface flow may be very wrong in terrain that is not steep

 + The simple numerical solution means that results from a daily timestep model may be different from those
   with an hourly timestep.
 This can also cause water budget problems